Backfilling Data

 Backfill each binding of the capture using the "Only Changes" backfill mode.

 - This will not cause a full backfill.
-"Backfilling" the bindings resets the WAL (Write-Ahead Log) position for the capture, essentially resetting its place.
+"Backfilling" all bindings at once resets the WAL (Write-Ahead Log) position for the capture, essentially allowing it to "jump ahead" to the current end of the WAL.
 The "Only Changes" mode will skip re-reading existing table content.

 -